-My best friend wears them and for the record he is 35 years old, not 65 years old.
+My best friend wears them and for the record he is 40 years old, not 65 years old.
 He’s been wearing them for as long as I can remember.
 They are his multi-purpose shoes.
 Whether it is for golfing, playing basketball, going out to the bars, hanging out or even as his dress shoes for work, he will wear those shoes with zero apprehension.
-For his bachelor party, we went on a road trip and we had to stop somewhere so he could buy a pair.

-These shoes can be found at multiple outlets like Famous Footwear, JC Penneys, Shoe Carnival and Kohl’s to name a few.
+These shoes can be found at multiple outlets like Famous Footwear, JC Penneys, Shoe Carnival and Kohl’s to name a few or anywhere that grandfathers shop at.
 They will usually run you around $65 on average.

 There’s even an Instagram account dedicated to these shoes: http://instagram.com/teammonarch

 The guys in the wedding party and I decided it would be funny to get him a pair of Nike Monarch’s for the reception.
 Then it turned into, we thought it would be funny to get all the groomsmen and ushers a pair and present them during the best man speech.

 Now, most guys would probably wait to put on these shoes until after the first dance.
 Nope…. he was like a 5-year-old child on Christmas Day who couldn’t wait to try his new gift.